luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 We have in our project used different third-party frameworks for different functionalities.
-We have used PyTorch Image Models, also known as TIMM, and from this we used the pretrained ResNet class, more specifically we used the model resnet18.
-We have also used Pytorch Lighting for our model to reduce the amount of boilerplate.
-Another third-party we used was Weights & Biases to log training progress.
+We have used pytorch lighting as boilerplate for our model.
+From timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
+We also used hydra to train with hyperparamters which we later scraped for another third-party framework, namely Weights & Biases.
+W&B was used to log training progress and run sweeps.

 ## Coding environment